-Criteria JORC Code explanation Commentary Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Criteria JORC Code explanation Commentary If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
+The mineral domains were constructed in 3D, hence true widths were considered.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
+Figures have been included Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Balanced reporting has been carried out with intercepts classed as no significant gold values as well as significant gold values.
 In sections historical intervals are presented, as well intervals with no gold values for context for the current drill holes reported in the 2021-2022 program Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 There are no other new meaningful or material exploration data to be reported.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale stepout drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Drilling at the Bekajang Project is designed to extend the resource.
-Following the extremely high grade intercepts at both the LSC and Deep Bau Limestone levels a second round of follow up drilling will be undertaken to test between two alternate mineralisation concepts, including proof of concept drilling of the interpreted intrusive identified by the DIGHEM anomaly.
+Following the extremely high grade intercepts at both the LSC and Deep Bau Limestone levels a follow up round of follow up drilling will be undertaken to test between two alternate mineralisation concepts, including proof of concept drilling of the interpreted intrusive identified by the DIGHEM anomaly.
 Diagrams of these concepts are provided however at this time, the drill hole locations are still under consideration.